 Figuring out how to shop for a wedding dress can be quite the process.
 From knowing when to actually start wedding dress shopping to deciding which salons to visit, there is a ton of crucial information and details brides-to-be need to know in order to be well-informed shoppers.
+While you might want to jump right in and head to the bridal salon ASAP, there are a few steps you'll need to take before checking out all of those gorgeous wedding gowns.
 Wondering how to shop for a wedding dress like a total pro?
 Consider this your crash course to wedding dress shopping 101.

 Here’s how to shop for a wedding dress — from start to finish.